+Yes, it is.
 However, around 98% of test TOEFL test takers take the IBT or internet-based test.
-TOEFL IBT is generally available as a computer-based test in specially licensed centres around the world, but as stated above, there is also now a home version called the TOEFL Special Home Edition which as recently been introduced.
+TOEFL IBT is generally available as a computer-based test in specially licensed centres around the world, but as stated above, there is also now a home version that you take on your personal pc called the TOEFL Special Home Edition.

 Please note that the TOEFL Paper-based test is only available in locations where no internet service is available, so if your location has internet then you will have to register for the TOEFL IBT test and find your nearest TOEFL test centre.

 - The TOEFL IBT test fees vary by location but generally are around US$200 or slightly higher.

 - Please note that there are additional fees for things like additional test reports or score reviews, for example.

 In the end then, which test should I choose?
 TOEFL vs IELTS

 Which test you decide to take might depend on what country you are planning to study in.
 (You might be more likely to take TOEFL if you’ll be studying in the U.S. for example.)
 And what your future immigration plans might be.